 • Occasional Over-Caution: Refused some creative hypotheticals I tried, citing safety.

-• Price Jump to Max: $100 feels steep unless you’re all-in on agents.
+• Price Jump to Max: $100 feels steep unless you’re fully committed to agents.

 Overall, the pros outweigh the cons for me.
 I chose Claude over others for reliability and fewer hallucinations in my tests.